abhishikkarmakar/3.-Voice-Detection-Rescue-System/README.md

 # Voice-Detection-Rescue-System
 Developing a basic Voice Detection Rescue System in the next two hours will be ambitious but feasible with a simplified approach.
-Here’s a streamlined plan you can follow using available resources and tools:
+Here’s a streamlined plan we can follow using available resources and tools:

 ### **1. System Design Overview**